RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

   lastState[id] = 'off'
 }
  ~~~

 Each time such device is linked to the user's ARTIK Cloud account, a new device of the same kind will "pop-up" as a suggestion to link to the ARTIK Cloud account.

-This device could represent a service (e.g. Shell proxy, TTS player, Media player), rather than a physical device.
+## Send status to ARTIK Cloud

-## Add send status
+The proxy should have a logic to send status of the device to ARTIK Cloud from time to time (e.g. init()).

-Simply emit a new message event, with the JSON message describing the device status
+To send, simply call emit() with 'newMessage' type.
+In addition, pass in the JSON message describing the device status.
+The message format should be consistent with the corresponding device Manifest.

 ~~~ javascript
 this.emit('newMessage',
   'proxyDeviceInternalId',